Tofandel/prerenderer/README.md

 **Use `@prerenderer/renderer-jsdom` if:** You need to prerender thousands upon thousands of pages, but quality isn't all that important, and you're willing to work around issues for more advanced cases.
 (Programmatic SVG support, etc.)

-> **_NOTE:_** From our tests, the JSDOM renderer is now much slower than puppeteer (8 times slower) and uses similar amount of memory, so there is no reason to use it anymore.
->
-> An alternative faster dom renderer using [linkedom](https://github.com/WebReflection/linkedom#readme) is planned
+> An alternative faster dom renderer using [linkedom](https://github.com/WebReflection/linkedom#readme) is being considered

 ## Documentation